agents-flex/agents-flex/docs/core/agent.md

     public SampleLlmAgent(Llm llm) {
         this.llm = llm;
         this.prompt = "You are now a MySQL database architect.
-Please, based on the following table structure information," + "Help me generate executable DDL statements so that I can use them to create the table structure in MySQL.\n" + "Note: \n" +
+Please help me generate executable DDL statements so that I can use them to create the table structure in MySQL " +
+            "based on the following table structure information.\n" + "Note: \n" +
             "Please return the DDL content directly, without explanation or any additional content other than the DDL statements.\n" +
             "\nThe following is the content of the table information:\n\n{ddlInfo}";